 ⚠️ Common Issue: If SSR is not set up correctly, you may see sessions resetting or users getting logged out unexpectedly.
 Make sure to follow this guide fully to preserve session state.

-When using Smart Wallets in a server-side rendered setting, you will see inconsistencies of the user state between the server and the client.
-This will lead to flashes of content when a user is logged in.
-To avoid this, the account state can be optimistically loaded on the server and passed to the client.
+When using Smart Wallets in a server-side rendered setting, you may see inconsistencies in account state between the server and the client.
+This leads to flashes of content when logged in.
+To avoid this, load the account state optimistically on the server and pass it to the client.

 To enable server-side rendering support, you need to set ssr: true when creating a config.

-When using React, you should also make the config a function so that you can call it once per request, which allows for request-based isolation of the account state.
+When using React, make the config a function so that you can call it once per request, which allows for request-based isolation of the account state.

 import { createConfig } from "@account-kit/react";